Skip over main navigation

 Training

 We are passionate about empowering passionate people to provide good quality youth work.
-We deliver accredited training in Level 2 and Level 3 Youth Work Practice, which is suitable for current and future youth workers to develop new skills and gain qualifications.
+We currently offer training for the Level 2 Award in Youth Work Principles (running for 12 weeks from Monday 24th February 2025, excluding school and Bank Holidays), suitable for current and future youth workers to develop new skills and gain qualifications.

 Most read